 It’s a common misconception that an employee healthcare program is not enough.
 However, with the right add-ons, a comprehensive health plan can cover you as well as your dependants.

 Myth 3: You Need To Be Hospitalized For Insurance

-One of the most common myths is that you need to hospitalized for at least 24 hours to avail insurance.
+One of the most common myths is that you need to be hospitalized for at least 24 hours to avail of insurance.
 Most insurance companies have started providing cover for all daycare procedures such as radiotherapy, chemotherapy, dialysis, eye surgery, etc.